-Cost considerations
+Budget considerations

-What might affect the final price?
+What might affect the final bill?

 Site specific challenges, client requests, and/or requirements from other project stakeholders can all affect the final price.
 Your MVHR design and specification will not only need the approval of your principal designer, contractor, and Building Control officer, it may also need approval from your structural engineer, frame builder, acoustic or thermal modelling consultant, interior designer, fire safety, environmental health, or conservation planning officer too.
 The truth is until you’ve a final, workable design and specification that everyone’s happy with, the final project cost can be a moving target.